Roles and Responsibilities

-Professor Francis Greene is Chair of Entrepreneurship and Head of the Entrepreneurship and Innovation Group at th University of Edinburgh University Business.
-He is also director of the Scottish university scale-up consortium.
+Professor Francis Greene is Chair of Entrepreneurship and Head of the Entrepreneurship and Innovation Group at the University of Edinburgh Business School.
+He is the director of the Scottish university scale-up consortium which aims to support fast growth businesses.

 His business engagement work has seen him work for the OECD, the European Commission, the Federation of Small Business, some of the major banks in the UK, as well as individual and national governments.
 This work has sought to practically improve understandings of entrepreneurship for individual businesses, and stakeholders such as the banks and national and international policy makers.